-Reports, along with Analytics and Troubleshooting, is one part under the Monitoring section available in Control Hub that you can use to help track usage or solve issues with Webex services in your organization.
+Reports is a part of the Monitoring section available in Control Hub that you can use to help track usage or solve issues with Webex services in your organization.

 Report templates in Control Hub

-You can choose to generate a CSV-formatted report immediately or to schedule reports to run automatically in a daily, weekly, or monthly format.
+You can generate a CSV-formatted report immediately or schedule reports to run automatically in a daily, weekly, or monthly format.
 When you download a report, the report uses the following naming format for the file:

 • Default report template—Default Template Name_alphanumeric characters_Download Date